adrian-kuhn/tree-detection/README.md

 Tree detection
 ==============
 Command line application (CLI) to delineate single trees from LiDAR data, DOM and DTM.
-Realized as a master thesis for the canton of Lucerne to obtain the UNIGIS Master of Science (MSc) degree at the Paris-Lodron University Salzburg
+Realized as a master thesis for the canton of Lucerne to obtain the UNIGIS Master of Science (MSc) degree at the Paris-Lodron University of Salzburg.

 ![Final workflow](doc/final_workflow.png)